exanauts/ExaPF.jl/docs/src/lib/linearsolver.md

 ```

-Available linear solvers could be queried with
+Available linear solvers can be queried with
 ```@docs
 list_solvers